This post may include affiliate links. Thank you for your support.

 Crab

-- Crab Legs: I personally love the sweet, luxurious meat found in crab legs and it works terrific in this bisque recipe.
-You can learn all about it here: how to prepare crab legs.
+- Whole: I personally love the sweet, luxurious meat found in crab legs and it works terrific in this bisque recipe.
+And, you can learn all about it here: how to prepare crab legs.

 Lobster

-You can use fresh, frozen or canned lobster meat, however fresh is always best!!
+You can use fresh, frozen or canned lobster meat, however fresh or frozen is always best.
 You can use the lobster shells and meat in the same exact way you use shrimp in this recipe!

 Crawfish